National Student Council Officers | National Student Council State Representatives

 Omaha, NE

-I’m a junior at Millard South High School in Omaha, NE, and I’m vice president of leadership development.
-My leadership journey started with the small things: helping classmates, playing with new kids, and eventually using my voice to make a difference in my community.
-As a freshman on student council, I stood out not for being the loudest but for my drive, commitment, and ability to connect with others.
-With encouragement and my desire to do more, I joined the Nebraska Association of Student Councils.
-I’ve had the honor of serving as vice president and now as state president advocating for and leading change.
+Molly is a junior at Millard South High School in Omaha, NE.
+Her leadership journey started with the small things: helping classmates, playing with new kids, and eventually using her voice to make a difference in her community.
+As a freshman on student council, she stood out not for being the loudest but for her drive, commitment, and ability to connect with others.
+With encouragement and her desire to do more, she joined the Nebraska Association of Student Councils.
+She’s had the honor of serving as vice president and now as state president advocating for and leading change.

-In this role, I’ve organized statewide service projects to benefit the foster care community, collaborated with member councils, increased membership, and worked with students to create their leadership toolboxes.
-I’ve learned that leadership isn’t about being the loudest or most outgoing; it’s about helping others find their strengths and empowering them to make a difference.
+In this role, she’s organized statewide service projects to benefit the foster care community, collaborated with member councils, increased membership, and worked with students to create their leadership toolboxes.
+She’s learned that leadership isn’t about being the loudest or most outgoing; it’s about helping others find their strengths and empowering them to make a difference.

-As vice president of leadership development, I will create accessible digital resources.
+As vice president of leadership development, she will create accessible digital resources.
 Interactive activity videos and downloadable guides can help councils across the country build confident leaders.
-My experience this year as vice president of my school council has deepened my passion for leadership development.
-I’ve participated in camps, designed activities, and hosted one-on-one evaluations to help fellow members grow, learning that there is a leader in everyone.
+Her experience as vice president of her school council has deepened her passion for leadership development.
+She’s participated in camps, designed activities, and hosted one-on-one evaluations to help fellow members grow, learning that there is a leader in everyone.

-Together, we can ensure that every student council member has the confidence to inspire positive change.
+She believes that together, we can ensure every student council member has the confidence to inspire positive change.

 Mardi Roques